-Late submissions in the Supersite
+Late submissions in the Supersite - Penalty

 The penalty for late submissions on the Supersite is 15% of the grade and it's individually deducted only for the specific activities that are submitted late.
-Late submissions will only be accepted within a week of the missed due date.
+Late submissions will only be accepted within ONE WEEK of the missed due date.
 Students may continue to work during this extra week without any request to the instructor.
-In order to receive credit, students need to request a grade update after late activities have been submitted.
+In order to receive credit, students need to request a grade update via email to the instructor after late activities have been submitted.
 After that week, late submissions won't be accepted, no exceptions.

-Late submissions of assignments in Blackboard
+Late submissions of assignments in Blackboard - Partial credit